On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

 To relate this problem to our lower bounds we define an equivalent distributional version of the problem.
 In this version the input formula is obtained by sampling $m$ i.i.d. clauses from some unknown distribution $D$ over clauses.
 The goal is to say UNSAT (with probability at least $2/3$) when clauses are sampled from the uniform distribution and to say SAT for every distribution supported on simultaneously satisfiable clauses.

-In the distributional setting, an immediate consequence of Theorem \ref{thm:lower-bound-intro} is that Feige's hypothesis holds for the class of statistical algorithms.
-The proof \inbody{(appearing in the full version)}\infull{(see Thm.~\ref{cor:feige})} follows from the fact that our decision problem (distinguishing between a planted $k$-SAT instance and the uniform $k$-SAT instance) is a special case of the distributional refutation problem.
+In the distributional setting, an immediate consequence of Theorem \ref{thm:lower-bound-intro} is that Feige's hypothesis holds for the class of statistical query algorithms.
+The proof (see Theorem~\ref{cor:feige}) follows from the fact that our decision problem (distinguishing between a planted $k$-SAT instance and the uniform $k$-SAT instance) is a special case of the distributional refutation problem.